FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/t_st_auditLog/_index.md

     -   `NetworkZone`
     -   `PasswordVault`
     -   `Route`
-    -   `ServerConfigurationParameter` – for changes that are not represented internally as objects by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>
+    -   `ServerConfigurationParameter` – for changes that are not represented internally as objects by {{< SecureTransport/componentshortname >}}
     -   `SiteTemplate`
     -   `UserClass`
 -   Object ID - A unique identifier for the object changed.
 For most configuration objects, the object ID is an internal ID.
     For server configuration parameters, the object ID includes the server configuration parameter name, a node ID, and a profile ID.
 In a cluster, the node ID (`mNode`) identifies the server where a local server configuration parameters is changed.
-Otherwise, the value is `UNSPECIFIED`. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable">5.5</span> does not implement the feature that uses the profile ID (`mProfile`), so the value is always `Default`.
+Otherwise, the value is `UNSPECIFIED`. {{< SecureTransport/componentshortname >}} {{< SecureTransport/componentversion >}} does not implement the feature that uses the profile ID (`mProfile`), so the value is always `Default`.
 -   Object Name - The name of the object changed.
 -   Operation - The type of operation that changed the object.
 The value can be `Create`, `Delete`, `Overwrite`, or `Update`.
     When you add a user class, it is added as the first user class as shown on the *User Classes* page.
 The audit log shows an update for each user classes, because adding a class changes the `Order` attribute for every class.
--   Comment - Additional information added by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> or the administrator who made the change.
+-   Comment - Additional information added by {{< SecureTransport/componentshortname >}} or the administrator who made the change.
--   All Audit Log actions are reported into the Server Log as audit information messages and administrators can configure the audit messages to be logged into the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> database or a flat file using standard `log4j` configurations.
+-   All Audit Log actions are reported into the Server Log as audit information messages and administrators can configure the audit messages to be logged into the {{< SecureTransport/securetransportname >}} database or a flat file using standard `log4j` configurations.
 The audit information messages in the Server Log can be machine read and analyzed, while the messages on the *Audit Log* page require interaction to identify what property has changed.
 The audit messages in the Server Log can also be filtered by the AUDIT component filter.
 For additional Server Log information, refer to <a href="../t_st_serverlog" class="MCXref xref">Server log</a>.

 The audit information messages are based on the `auditLogEntry` object data.
 The audit information messages are in the following format: